 The Lake District of Chile is absolutely stunning – you will often find landscapes that make you think of very expensive places in Europe however the local prices are just a fraction of those 🙂

 The areas around Lago Puyehue where they also have a famous Terme/Spa Hotel is stunning.
-You can ask the hotel to set you up with a ride.
+You can ask the hotel to set you up with a ride, ven if you are not staying there.
 Often young Mapuche that live on the hotel property (native Chileans) will accompany the ride and share their traditions with you.
 Another amazing spot in the area is the Lago Rupanco area.
 As it is a little more remote, so it is best to book a multiple day ride to fully enjoy the experience.
-For more info check here.
+Ask us if you would like more information about this adventure.

 Cross Andes ride: From Chile to Argentina